mmz-srf/srf-frontend-framework/docs/styles.md

 .sharing-bar__button--facebook { … }
 ```

-## Ordering of property declarations
-1. Property declarations
-    List all standard property declarations, anything that isn’t an `@include` or a nested selector.

-    ```scss
-    .btn-green {
-      background: green;
-      font-weight: bold;
-      …
-    }
-    ```

-2.  `@include` declarations
-    Grouping `@include` declarations at the end makes it easier to read the entire selector.

-    ```scss
-    .btn-green {
-      background: green;
-      font-weight: bold;
-      @include transition(background 0.5s ease);
-      …
-    }
-    ```

-3. Nested selectors
-    Nested selectors, _if necessary_, go last, and nothing goes after them.
-Add whitespace between your rule declarations and nested selectors, as well as between adjacent nested selectors.
-Apply the same guidelines as above to your nested selectors.

-    ```scss
-    .block-link {
-      background: #ddd;
-      font-weight: bold;
-      @include transition(background 0.5s ease);

-      &:hover {
-        background: #fff;
-      }
-    }
-    ```

-## Comments
-- Prefer line comments (`//` in Sass-Files) to block comments.
-- Write detailed comments for code that isn’t self-documenting, i.e.:
- - Uses of z-index
- - Compatibility or browser-specific hacks

 ## Class naming
 - In general, use BEM for naming classes where sensible.
 The block names should correspond to the pattern name in patternlab.